gvalderramos/python-tool-template/README.md

 # Python Tool Template
-This guide describes how to create a Python tool using the `cookiecutter` Python tool template.
-Follow these steps to generate a boilerplate project for your pipeline application.
+This guide describes how to create a Python tool using the [cookiecutter](https://pypi.org/project/cookiecutter/) Python tool template.
+Follow these steps to generate a boilerplate project for your pipeline application.<br />
+This template can create generate 3 kinds of projects:
+* Standalone python api / libraries
+* Python QT applications
+* Python CLI applications

+This project was created based on the [cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage).
+Feel free to look there for more info.

 ## Prerequisites